SolarEnergyRacers/solar_car_control_system/regulations/ReviewRegulations.md

 - [ ] Cruise Control deaktiviert bei Neustart

 ### 2.28/2.29 Electrical saftey, safe state (Jonas)
+- [ ] Zum Schutz vor Hiht-voltage müssen doppelte Isolation oder Abdeckungen beutzt werden.
+Diese dprfen nur durch Tool entfernt werden können.
+- [ ] Beim Fahrer muss zum Schutz vor High-voltage alle Abdeckungen maximal einen Spalt von 1mm aufweisen.
+Ansonsten muss dieser Spalt so klein sein, dass keine Finger dazwischen passen.
+- [ ] The resistance between any exposed conductive part and each terminal of the energy storage system must exceed 100 V ohms, where V is the nominal voltage of the energy storage system.
+- [ ]  A system must be implemented to monitor the isolation of the solar car’s chassis and body as per Regulations 2.28.7 and 2.28.8.
+This system may take the form of a permanently connected electronic device or a properly documented procedure of regular manual checks.

 ### 3.8 Communication (Tobias)
 ### 3.13 Dynamic scrutineering (alle)